oguzhanozgul/JoinIn/README.md

 - The environment variables are stored in the `.env` file at the root of the project.
 - There is only one environment variable, `VITE_API_URL`, which is the base URL for the API.
 - There is only one .env file for now.
 Normally we separate development and production environment variables into separate .env files.

-### Assets

-- There is only one custom asset, the null_icon.svg, which is used a placeholder.
-It's there to because it was quick to implement, but I agree this is not proper.

 ### State Management